davekilian/davekilian.github.com/_posts/2021-02-17-rdma-overview.markdown

 As we can see, your computer is a network of interconnected parts.
 Let's start by taking a look at the core parts of your computer: your CPU and your RAM.

-The CPU is an electric circuit that implements a very basic programming language.
-Usually, the language and the CPU itself are co-developed; together, the language and CPU designs are called the CPU's "[instruction set architecture](https://en.wikipedia.org/wiki/Instruction_set_architecture)" or ISA.
+The CPU is an electric circuit that implements a very basic programming language called 'machine code.'
+Usually, this language and the CPU itself are co-developed, and together, these two things are called the CPU's "[instruction set architecture](https://en.wikipedia.org/wiki/Instruction_set_architecture)" or ISA.
 (As you can already see, hardware people love three-letter acronyms, i.e. TLAs).

 To vastly oversimplify, the heart of the CPU is a bunch of little calculator circuits &mdash; an add circuit, a multiply circuit, a divide circuit, and so on &mdash; plus a 'circuit picker.'
-Your program consists of a sequence of instructions, each of which is a number telling that 'picker' which circuit to pick next.
-By lining up these instructions strategically, you can get the CPU to compute something non-trivial.
+Machine code consists of a sequence of instructions, each of which is a number telling that 'picker' which circuit to pick next.
+As a software developer, your job is to line up these instructions strategically so that, together, they do 'something.'
 For example, here's a program (sequence of CPU instructions) which together calculate the 4h Fibonacci number:

 >  TODO show a basic x86 fibonacci with each instruction annotated

 As we saw in the example above, your CPU has circuitry to store a few variables for intermediate values you're not done working on.
-For historical reasons, these variables are called *registers*.
-It's only cost-effective for a CPU to have a handful of registers (maybe a dozen or two), and programs often need to store more state than the CPU has registers.
-That's why your CPU is connected to RAM: RAM provides a place to store variables that aren't actively being worked on right now.
-As far as code is concerned, RAM provides a big byte array for data storage: if you have 8 GB of RAM, for example, that means your RAM provides an array of 8 billion bytes to the CPU.
+For historical reasons, these variables are called "registers."
+It's only cost-effective for a CPU to have a handful, and programs often need to store more state than the CPU has registers.
+That's why your CPU is connected to RAM: RAM provides a place to offload program variables that you don't need right now, but will need later.

-A computer's CPU and RAM are tightly coupled &mdash; the two are physically connected to each other, and neither works without the other.
+RAM itself is structured as a big byte array.
+For example, if your computer has 8 GB of RAM, that means your RAM physically provides an array of 8 billion bytes for the CPU to read and write.
+Every ISA includes dedicated memory read and write instructions, so code running on the CPU can store and retrieve variables in RAM.

 For the same reason the CPU doesn't have many registers, the CPU also doesn't have much room to store the code it's executing; so instead, the code is staged in RAM and read (implicitly) by the CPU whenever it needs the next set of instructions.
 (This is the basis of the [Von Neumann architecture](https://en.wikipedia.org/wiki/Von_Neumann_architecture) that all modern computers are based on.)
-Every ISA also includes dedicated memory read and memory write instructions, so code running on the CPU can also use RAM to store program state.

 So, in short, CPU + RAM = you have a computer.
 But it'd be a pretty useless computer!
 Practically speaking, you need a lot more 'stuff' to make a computer people can do stuff with &mdash; things like disks, SSDs, network cards, displays, keyboards, mice, touchscreens, cameras, you name it!
 These devices are often called [peripherals](https://en.wikipedia.org/wiki/Peripheral) because, however useful, they're not core to your computer: you can have a computer without a keyboard, but a computer without a CPU is no computer at all.

+## Peripherals

-How do these peripherals work?
-In many cases, peripherals are controlled by onboard circuitry that works like a rudimentary computer in its own right.
-The 'logic board' that runs a peripheral device usually has a 'controller' chip that does something similar to the job of a CPU, and these boards often also include some RAM-like memory.
-Some devices even run some code (called [firmware](https://en.wikipedia.org/wiki/Firmware)).
-The key difference between these logic boards and the CPU/RAM is programmability: logic controllers are designed to drive the peripheral device and nothing else; they aren't meant to run general-purpose code.
+How do peripherals work?

+Many peripherals include some onboard circuitry that works like a rudimentary computer in its own right.
+This 'logic board' usually has some kind of 'controller' chip that does something similar to the job of a CPU, and logic boards often also include some RAM-like memory.
+More advanced peripherals might even execute some onboard code (called [firmware](https://en.wikipedia.org/wiki/Firmware)).
+Some of the most expensive peripherals (like high-end [DIY hackable mechanical keyboards](https://qmk.fm/keyboards/)) actually include a full-fledged onboard computer for this purpose!
+(Albeit, a small, slow and inexpensive one.)

-> Aside: Computers have now come down so far in price that some high-end hardware includes a full-fledged CPU with onboard RAM in order to control the device.
-For this class of hardware, the logic board controlling the device isn't 'like a rudimentary computer' &mdash; it's literally another full computer running inside the device!
->
-> High-end [DIY hackable mechanical keyboards](https://qmk.fm/keyboards/) work this way.
-What makes these keyboards 'hackable' is that the logic board is a full-fledged computer that runs an open source C program &mdash; you can 'hack on' these keyboards by building your own copy of the firmware program and writing it to the keyboard's onboard flash storage.
+The key difference between these logic boards and your CPU/RAM is programmability: logic controllers are designed to drive the peripheral device and nothing else, whereas the CPU/RAM is designed to run general-purpose code.

-To summarize, whatever device you're using to read this blog is actually a whole network of little computers talking to each other.
-Together, the CPU and RAM are the main programmable part of the computer, where all the software runs.
-This programmable core is hooked to a bunch of little auxiliary proto-computers which each run a device (maybe a display, a disk, a keyboard, a touchscreen, etc).
-Hooking everything together allows code running on the programmable core to interact with physical devices.
+Putting it all together, it turns out the computer you're using to read this blog is actually a whole little network of mini-computers talking to each other.
+The CPU and RAM are the main programmable core of the computer, where all the software runs.
+This programmable core is hooked to a bunch of little auxiliary proto-computers, which each run a device such as a display, a disk, a keyboard, a touchscreen, etc. Because these are all hooked up together, code running on the CPU/RAM can interact with physical devices via their logic boards.

+> Basic schematic showing your CPU+RAM when your code is running, fanning out to a 'network' which is connected to logic boards, each of which has a device icon next to it.

-But how exactly are these things all hooked together?
-How does that 'core' computer &mdash; your CPU and RAM &mdash; exchange information with the peripheral 'auxiliary' computers and make the hardware do stuff?
+What we want to figure out next is how these are all hooked together.
+In other words, how does that 'core' computer &mdash; your CPU and RAM &mdash; exchange information with the peripheral 'auxiliary' computers and make the hardware do stuff?
 It looks like we need to invent [I/O](https://en.wikipedia.org/wiki/Input/output) &mdash; that is, ways for code running on a CPU to submit commands to peripherals and read back information from the device.

 ## I/O

-Throughout the ages there have been several high-level approaches to I/O, but the dominant approach today is a technique called [Memory Mapped I/O (MMIO)](https://en.wikipedia.org/wiki/Memory-mapped_I/O) (which, by the way, has no relation to the Unix memory mapped file I/O feature).
+Throughout the ages there have been many approaches to I/O, but the dominant approach today is a technique called [Memory Mapped I/O (MMIO)](https://en.wikipedia.org/wiki/Memory-mapped_I/O) (which, by the way, has no relation to the Unix memory mapped file I/O feature).

-Here's the idea: the CPU already has instructions for reading and writing RAM, and those peripheral devices already have some onboard memory.
+Here's the idea: the CPU already has instructions for reading and writing RAM, and peripherals already have some onboard memory that kind of works like RAM.
 So why not make it so the existing CPU read/write instructions can directly read and write the peripheral's onboard memory?
 (At least some of it.)
 That would give programs a way to submit commands to a device (memory writes) and/or receive information (memory reads), depending on what the device supports.

 To make this work, we need to invent a way to make peripheral memory accessible via the CPU's 'read memory' and 'write memory' instructions.
 Remember that all memory, whether it's RAM or a peripheral's onboard memory, is exposed to the CPU as an array of bytes.
-Each index in this array is called an *address*, and the CPU's read/write instructions both take a memory address as an input parameter.
-Originally, this address was simply interpreted as a RAM address, but now we're going to make it so some addresses refer to peripherals' device memory, while other addresses continue to refer to RAM.
+Each index in this array is called an *address*, and the CPU's read/write instructions both take a memory address as input.

-The key observation needed to make this work is that, no matter how large RAM is, there will be more possible memory addresses than there are bytes of RAM, leaving a bunch of possible memory addresses unused (there's simply no corresponding RAM to be addressed).
-We can repurpose some of the unused addresses as a way of accessing peripheral device memory.
+The key observation about addresses we need to make memory-mapped I/O work is that there are more possible addresses than there are bytes in RAM, so some addresses inevitably go unused.
+We can repurpose some of the unused addresses as a way of accessing peripheral device memory!

-To implement this, we start by shimming in a new chip in between the CPU and the RAM, like this:
+The first step to making this work is to shim in a new chip in between the CPU and RAM, like this:

 > Diagram

-For the sake of this discussion, we'll call this new chip a 'memory controller.'
+For the sake of this discussion, let's call this new chip a 'memory controller.'
 Our hypothetical memory controller's purpose is to sort of "lie" to the CPU about memory addresses, in order to redirect some unused addresses to peripheral device memory.
 It's easiest to explain how this works using an example.

 Say we had a very simple computer with a tiny amount of RAM (only 10,000 bytes total), and say we only have two peripherals: a keyboard and a mouse.
-Let's have both expose peripheral memory to the CPU using memory-mapped I/O. For readability, let's say this very small computer represents memory addresses using only 16 bits, meaning all addresses from 0-65,535 are possible.
+Let's have both expose peripheral memory to the CPU using memory-mapped I/O. To make it easier to read addresses, let's say this very small computer represents memory addresses using only 16 bits, meaning all addresses from 0-65,535 are possible.

 Our new memory controller chip might map all of this into the CPU's memory address space like this: